-Most men would rather tough it out than make an appointment at the doctors, however early detection can assist in treatment of many medical conditions.
-Here are five symptoms that can signal an underlying illness and deserve a trip to your doctor.
+Most men would rather tough it out than make an appointment with a doctor.
+However, early detection can help with treatment of many medical conditions.
+Here are 5 symptoms that can signal an underlying illness and are a sign you need to visit a doctor.

 1. Chest pain

-Chest pain can be scary as your first thought is often 'heart attack'.
-While this isn’t always the case, it's important to have any chest pain checked out by a doctor straight away, just in case.
-There are a number of important conditions to be considered such as:
+Chest pain can be scary because your first thought is often 'heart attack'.
+While this isn’t always the case, you need to have any chest pain checked out by a doctor straight away, just in case.
+It might be a sign of:

 - a blood clot

 - a digestive problem such as acid reflux or a stomach ulcer.

 When a guy's waistline is bigger than his hips it’s often jokingly referred to as his ‘beer gut’.
 However, carrying extra weight around your middle isn't always a laughing matter.

 - It's often a sign of obesity and may mean some lifestyle changes are needed.

 - Visceral fat (the stuff that hugs your gut) can increase the risk of diabetes and coronary artery disease.